Yogi Berra

 The Yankees retired his uniform number 8 in 1972; Bill Dickey had previously worn number 8, and both catchers had that number retired by the Yankees.
 The club honored him with a plaque in Monument Park in 1988.
 Berra was named to the MLB All-Century Team in a vote by fans in 1999.
 For the remainder of his life, he was closely involved with the Yogi Berra Museum and Learning Center, which he opened on the campus of Montclair State University in 1998.
 Berra quit school after the eighth grade.
-He was known for his malapropisms as well as pithy and paradoxical statements, such as "It ain't over 'til it's over", while speaking to reporters.
-He once simultaneously denied and confirmed his reputation by stating, "I really didn't say everything I said."
+He was known for his malapropisms as well as pithy and paradoxical statements, such as "It ain't over 'til it's over" and "I really didn't say everything I said."

 Early life

-Yogi Berra was born Lorenzo Pietro Berra in a primarily Italian neighborhood of St. Louis called The Hill.
+Berra was born Lorenzo Pietro Berra in a primarily Italian neighborhood of St. Louis called The Hill on May 12, 1925.
 His parents were Italian immigrants Pietro and Paolina (née Longoni) Berra.
 Pietro was originally from Malvaglio near Milan; he arrived at Ellis Island on October 18, 1909, at the age of 23.
 In a 2005 interview for the Baseball Hall of Fame, Berra said, "My father came over first.
 He came from the old country.
 And he didn't know what baseball was.
 He was ready to go to work.
 And then I had three other brothers and a sister.
 My brother and my mother came over later on.
 My two oldest brothers, they were born there—Mike and Tony.
 John and I and my sister Josie were born in St. Louis."

 Berra's parents originally gave him the nickname "Lawdie", which was derived from his mother's difficulty pronouncing "Lawrence" or "Larry" correctly.
-He grew up on Elizabeth Avenue, across the street from boyhood friend and later competitor Joe Garagiola Sr. That block was also home to Jack Buck early in his Cardinals broadcasting career, and it was later renamed "Hall of Fame Place".
+He grew up on Elizabeth Avenue, across the street from boyhood friend and later competitor Joe Garagiola.
+That block was also home to Jack Buck early in his Cardinals broadcasting career, and it was later renamed "Hall of Fame Place".
 Berra was a Catholic, and he attended South Side Catholic, now called St. Mary's High School, in south St. Louis with Garagiola.
-Berra has been inducted into the St. Louis Walk of Fame.
+Berra left school after the eighth grade due to a desire to work and assist the family’s finances.
+He has been inducted into the St. Louis Walk of Fame.

 He began playing baseball in local American Legion Baseball leagues, where he learned the basics of catching while playing both outfield and infield positions.
-He also played for a Cranston, Rhode Island, team under an assumed name.
 While playing in American Legion Baseball, he received the nickname "Yogi" from his friend Jack Maguire, who, after seeing a newsreel about India, said that he resembled a yogi from India whenever he sat around with arms and legs crossed waiting to bat or while looking sad after a losing game.